awandahl/choosing_journal/choosing_journal_remake.md

 # Choosing a Journal

-This is the page you are looking at: [Choosing a Journal](https://awandahl.github.io/choosing_journal/).

 This page is a support resource and **toolbox** for the workshop *Choosing a Journal*.
 [Anders Wändahl](https://www.kth.se/profile/aw) — aw@kth.se